hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 ## The smallest unit: the worker

-A worker is simply a component that pulls work to do from a queue and fulfills it.
+A worker is simply a component that pulls work from a queue and fulfills it.

 The work to be fulfilled could be anything, a `Job` class with a `perform` method - like the popular Delayed Job library - a Ruby block or any arbitrary object.
-For simplicity here we implement a worker that expects jobs to be any __callable__ object.
-For callable object we intend any object that implements the `call` method.
-In our case we can enqueue lambdas which are a perfectly legit callable objects.
+For simplicity here we implement a worker that expects jobs to be any __callable__ object, which is simply an object that implements the `call` method.
+In our case we can enqueue lambdas which are perfectly legit callable objects.

 We start, using TDD, to define how we would like the worker to behave.
-When creating multiple workers it could be a good idea to define a `name` or `ID` attribute.
-It will ease debugging.
+When creating multiple workers it could be a good idea to define a `name` or `ID` attribute which will ease debugging.

 Then the obvious feature: as we queue jobs we expect them to be performed by the worker.
-To ensure that the jobs have been executed we can collect the results in an array to be inspected during the assertions.
+To ensure that the jobs have been executed we can collect the results in an array to be used during the assertions.
 Also, as we saw in the [previous post][threads_and_queues], we need to tell the worker when to stop waiting for jobs.
 We will enqueue the symbol `:done` and we will add an exit condition.

 {% highlight ruby %}
 require 'minitest/autorun'